BionicCode/BionicUtilities.Net/README.md

   // Continuation callback.
 Will be invoked once the dialog closed.
-  // The parameter is the previously created FileExistsDialogViewmodel containing data set from the dialog. private async Task HandleFileExistsDialogResponseAsync(IDialogViewModel dialogViewModel) {
+  // The parameter is the previously created FileExistsDialogViewmodel containing data set from the dialog. private async Task HandleFileExistsDialogResponseAsync(IDialogViewModel dialogViewModel, string filePath, string settingsData)
+  {
     if (dialogViewModel.DialogResult == DialogResult.Accepted)
     {